LeoEmVee/kills-bet-users-api/README.md

   - Create .env file for the environmental variables in app.module.ts
   - In app.module.ts, uncomment lines from 17 to 21 and comment line 14 (Docker connection)
   - `npm run start:dev` (PostgreSQL must be running)
+  - Runs on port defined in your .env file (I am using 3000)

 # To try the API
   You can try the API with [Postman](https://www.postman.com/).
 It is much easier than from the browser address bar.
 Requests and routes:

+  **REMEMBER: With Docker we are running on port 8080.
+If you run the API locally, type the port defined on your .env file (I am using 3000)**

   - POST addUser: Adds new user and bet (checking if mail is not already in use and bet is not already placed)
     Url: http://localhost:8080/users/